okode/cordova-plugin-twilio-video/README.md

 ### Cordova project
 - Add this to the 'package.json'
-    - In the dependencies section:
+    - In the 'devDependencies' section:
     ```
     "cordova-plugin-twilio-video": "https://github.com/okode/cordova-plugin-twilio-video"
     ```